jbloomlab/SuperRestrictionFactor_Hypermutation/results/analysis_notebook.md

 The main outputs are:

-1. bar plots (and line plots) of the percent of reads in each sample with a given number of substitutions (all substitutions or subset on G->A subs).
+1. Bar plots of the percent of reads in each sample with a given number of G-to-A substitutions.

-2. Heat maps of the most frequent nucleotides on the 5' and 3' side of a substitution.

-3. Logo plots of what nucleotides are more likely to be mutated and what the 5' and 3' nucleotides are likely to be.
+2. Logo plots of what nucleotides are more likely to be mutated and what the 5' and 3' nucleotides are likely to be.

 Note: After looking at sequences with large number of mutations (>10) in the non-A3G samples, it became clear that a substantial portion of reads were simply misaligned in the overlap region between R1 and R2, which was resulting in an artificially high number of mutations for some reads.